-However, to be eligible for First Class with Distinction, a student should not have obtained 'U' or 'I' grade in any course during his/her period of study and should have completed the P.G. programme within a minimum period (except break of study).
-To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
-For this purpose, the authorized break of study is not considered.
-The students who do not satisfy the above two conditions shall be classified as second class.
-For the purpose of classification, the CGPA shall be rounded to two decimal places.
-For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.
+15.6.1 Eligibility for First Class with Distinction

+- A student should not have obtained 'U' or 'I' grade in any course during his/her study - A student should have completed the PG programme within the minimum prescribed period of study (except clause 8.1.1)

+15.6.2 Eligibility for First Class

+A student should have passed the examination in all the courses not more than two semesters beyond the minimum prescribed period of study (except clause 8.1.1)

+- 15.6.3 The students who do not satisfy clause 15.6.1 and clause 15.6.2 shall be classified as second class. - 15.6.4 The CGPA shall be rounded to two decimal places for the purpose of classification.
+The CGPA shall be considered up to three decimal places for the purpose of comparison of performance of students and ranking.